Business Impact NW Staff

 Barbara moved to Portland, OR in 2019 and completed an Associate Degree in General Studies and a Diploma in Web Development and Design at Portland Community College.
 Before her move to the U.S., she worked as Administrative Assistant for over 10 years.
 Currently, Barbara is part of the Business Technical Assistant Team.
 During her free time, she loves traveling, trail running and relaxing at home with her husband, two cats and a dog.

-Business Coach & Trainer
+AWBC Business Coach and Trainer

 Food Business Resource Center